 How would YOUR money have grown?

-Enter a starting amount.
-We replay every resolved call in order — compounding wins and losses — to show what a real account would have looked like.
+Enter a starting amount and pick how aggressive your sizing is.
+We replay every resolved call in order, compounding the position-sized return on each, to show what a disciplined account would have looked like.

 Every signal ships with a stop-loss and a take-profit target computed from ATR (volatility).
 You know exactly how much you can lose before you enter.
 That's what makes risk manageable.